-On this sunny September morn, the Best Man (my brother Ian) and I arrived slightly late at the church.
-Our tardiness the result of our kid’s being set to British Summer Time instead of Birtley Summer Time.
+On that sunny September morn, the Best Man (my brother Ian) and I arrived slightly late at the church.
+Our tardiness the result of our kid’s watch being set to British Summer Time instead of Birtley Summer Time.
 Thankfully, though, our poor punctuality hadn’t resulted in my bride-to-be beating us to the church.

 On the fences either side of the path, a group of larks perched bestowing Ian and I with a guard of honour.
 To this day, I’m sure I heard one of the larks tell a feathered acquaintance “I’ll give it six months!”

 Once inside the church, my pre-service apprehension wasn’t helped by the organist playing the macabre musical score from the movie The Omen.
 Edging closer to the vicar, this angst further fuelled on witnessing a woman holding aloft a ‘Kill The Heretic’ placard.